Edwards Syndrome in Babies

 Video: Edwards Syndrome in Babies

-This rare disease can be extremely hard to combat and most babies with the 18th chromosome disorder barely survive the first few weeks or months.
-Those who do beat the odds and survive their first year are known to face numerous complex and difficult medical conditions.
-This illness manifests before birth and babies develop Edwards syndrome in pregnancy making it hard for them to grow properly in the womb.
-It is important to understand the unique challenges faced by a baby born with extra chromosome.
+One in every 5000 babies born is diagnosed with this condition, and most babies are females.
+This disease is extremely hard to deal with, and the majority of babies (approximately 92%) with the 18th chromosome disorder do not survive beyond a year.
+Those who do beat the odds and survive their first year are known to face numerous complex and difficult medical conditions, including significant brain and body development issues.
+This issue develops before birth and affects foetal growth and development.
+It is important to understand the unique challenges faced by a baby born with the extra chromosome.

-Researchers are still unclear on the exact trisomy 18 causes, but opine that the risk of the disease manifesting is higher if the baby is conceived at a more advanced age.
-Due to the low number of survivors of the disease, researchers still cannot answer predominant questions like – can Edwards’ syndrome be inherited?
-Doctors are hoping that with the development of medical technology and a firm source of funding they can identify the causes of Edwards’ syndrome in the not so distant future.
+Researchers are still unclear about the exact causes of trisomy 18 but opine that the risk of the disease manifesting is higher if the baby is conceived at a more advanced age of both the mother and the father, the risk being more with an elderly mother (more than 35 years of age).
+Older sperms or ova are likely to have an abnormal number of chromosomes.
+After fusion, the abnormal number of chromosomes is passed on to the baby leading to all the defects.
+Due to the low number of survivors, researchers still cannot answer predominant questions like – can Edwards syndrome be inherited?
+Doctors are hoping that, with the development of medical technology and a firm source of funding, they can identify the causes of Edwards syndrome in the not so distant future.

 - Abnormalities of the craniofacial features (the skull, neck, ears, and jaw)